uyen-huynh2808/fraud-detection-finance/README.md

   Build a real-time data pipeline using **Kafka** to ingest continuous transaction streams and **Apache Spark Structured Streaming** for scalable processing.

 - **Detect Fraudulent Behavior:**
-  Apply machine learning models with **PySpark MLlib** to detect anomalies and classify transactions as fraudulent or legitimate in near real-time.
+  Apply machine learning models with **PySpark ML** to detect anomalies and classify transactions as fraudulent or legitimate in near real-time.

 - **Send Real-Time Fraud Alerts:**
   Deliver instant fraud notifications to downstream services or users through a dedicated **Kafka alert topic** by sending emails, allowing for real-time response without the need for data storage or reporting tools.